What is DeFi? Complete Guide 2025

 • DeFi Pulse - DeFi analytics and rankings

-Yield Optimization
+Yield optimisation

 • Yearn Finance - Automated yield strategies

-• Beefy Finance - Multi-chain yield optimizer
+• Beefy Finance - Multi-chain yield optimiser

 • Harvest Finance - Yield farming automation